Page Title, Social Icons for page template

 Clinical pharmacists and doctors who practice in our community, make up our Pharmacy and Therapeutics Committee.
 They review and evaluate the formulary list on an on-going basis for clinical effectiveness, quality and value.

 You may want to talk to your doctor about the prescriptions you are taking.
-There may be a drug in the less expensive Tier One or Tier Two that meets your needs.
+There may be a Tier 1 or Tier 2 drug that is less expensive and meets your needs.
 Or, you and your doctor may decide to continue on your Non-Preferred medication.
 In this case, your benefit does provide coverage for you, but you will share in the cost of the drug through the higher co-payment/coinsurance.

 You will pay the lower price.